eric-tramel/ample/README.md

 Acknowledgements
 ----------------
 Many thanks to Jean Barbier and Andre Manoel for their moment and update calculations for the supplied priors.
-Also, special thanks to Florent Krzakala, whose ERC SPARCS 307087 funded this work.
+Also, special thanks to Florent Krzakala, whose ERC SPARCS 307087 grant funded this work.